Article at a Glance

 Ok, but I can hear you saying: “John, you live in Austin, Texas, not the developing world.
 Why would you have a zinc deficiency?”

 On the flip side, I will say that I felt my zinc levels rapidly stabilize with just a few days of 50 mg dosing, and I did take it a bit too far, so much so that I developed some side effects.
 You do not want to overdo it with zinc.
 Taking too much zinc will eventually draw down your copper and magnesium levels, both of which can cause health issues.
 (R) I find that just a few milligrams of zinc 3-4 days per week is ideal for me.
-I am now in that 2 – 4 mg range that we identified as ideal for Immune Engine.

 With those personal factors out of the way, what do studies have to say about zinc supplements?
 Can they be helpful?